Legitcode/ReactJSNews/_posts/2017-02-25-React-DataGrid-DataTable.md

 ReactJS is an excellent library for building dynamic interfaces.
 However, it does not ship with a UI component set.
 There are number of community driven options available, including material-ui, react-bootstrap, and more.
 However, none of these component sets come with a fully featured DataGrid component.
-Here at [reactdatagrid](http://reactdatagrid.com) we are tyring to provide this important building block to React Enterprise application developers.
+Here at [reactdatagrid](http://reactdatagrid.com) we are trying to provide this important building block to React Enterprise application developers.

 <!--more-->